Zimbabwe takeover 'seems like a coup'

 The Zimbabwean military's takeover of power and detention of President Robert Mugabe "seems like a coup", key regional bloc the African Union says.

-Its head, Alpha Conde, said the AU demanded an immediate return to constitutional order.
+Its head, Alpha Conde, said the AU demands an immediate return to constitutional order.

 The military denies staging a coup, saying that Mr Mugabe is safe and that it was acting against "criminals" surrounding him.